Grassmannians and conformal structure on absolutes

-The CR-structure is sometimes taken as analogous to the conformal one.
-The above shows that they are of distinct nature.
-Of course, the CR-structure underlies the conformal contact one.
-By a trivial reason, they coincide when $n=3$.

-Note that any classic projective geometry can play the role of conformal structure.
-In particular, the~conformal structure can possess its own absolute and so on $\dots$
+Note that any projective geometry can play the role of a (contact) conformal structure.
+In particular, the (contact) conformal structure can possess its own absolute and so on $\dots$

-{\bf3.4.~Comments and questions.} Algebraic formulae that deal with geometrical quantities (the~tance and the $\eta$-invariant are simple examples; see [AGr1, Example 5.12]) work well for points in distinct pieces of $\Gr_\Bbb K^0(k,V)$.
-In the global picture, such formulae use to alter its geometrical sense when the points involved are taken in the other pieces.
-In this respect, it is interesting to understand if there is an explicit geometrical interpretation of the main structure in the terms of the usual (pseudo-)riemannian concepts for $k>2$.
+{\bf3.5.~Comments and questions.} Algebraic formulae that deal with geometrical quantities (the {\it tance\/} and the $\eta${\it-invariant} are some simple examples, see [AGr1, Example 5.12]) work well for points in distinct pieces of $\Gr_\Bbb K^0(k,V)$.
+Such formulae use to alter its geometrical sense when the points involved are taken in different components of $\Gr_\Bbb K^0(k,V)$.
+In this respect, it is interesting to understand if there is an explicit geometrical interpretation of observations and the product in the terms of the usual (pseudo-)riemannian concepts for $k>2$.

 The bundle $\pi_d:\Gr_\Bbb K^d(k,V)\to\Gr_\Bbb K^d(d,V)$ might admit a canonical connection.
 If so, what is its explicit description?